Community Outreach Coordinator - 2023-24

 For one year, get paid to build sustainable solutions in a community, gain valuable hands-on experience and prepare for your future.
-This full-time AmeriCorps service position offers a great opportunity to make an impact in the lives of others while building your own knowledge and skillset.
+This part-time AmeriCorps service position offers a great opportunity to make an impact in the lives of others while building your own knowledge and skillset.

 AmeriCorps National members serve the community in direct service and capacity building activities.

 The community outreach coordinator plays a critical role in strengthening relationships through planning, coordination and implementation of projects in partnership with the community.
 These relationships with community residents, local organizations, elected officials and stakeholders help identify areas where Habitat for Humanity’s housing and community development solutions can intersect with identified needs and aspirations.

 - Build relationships and partnerships with community residents, local organizations, elected officials and community stakeholders.

 - Identify community improvement projects and implement them from planning through completion.

 - Engage volunteers from the community to support local improvement projects.